makrai/notes/collins75-spreading.md

     when two concepts have a common superordinate
 13. Counterexamples also can be used as negative evidence.
 This strategy
     * derives from Holyoak and Glass (1975), who argue that statements of the
-    * e.g. "All birds are canaries" are disconfirmed by finding e.g. a "robin."
+    * eg "All birds are canaries" are disconfirmed by finding eg a "robin."
     * If the question is of the form "Is X a Y?" and there is a superordinate link from Y to X
       Z that also has X as superordinate and is mutually exclusive from Y